carlosjhr64/ascii_mathematical_notation/README.md

     there exists d>0 such that for every x in the domain of f,
     |x-x0|<d implies |f(x)-f(x0)|<e.

-We will not worry about html issues and will add semantics, so we will write it as:
+I will now not worry about html issues and will add semantics, so I'll write it as:

     Continous{f(x=x0)} :: {e>0}({d>0}: f{x}(|x-x0|<d ==> |f(x)-f(x0)|<e)